shengyang998/project_teal/memory-bank/activeContext.md

 - Implemented Baseline A as a global de-LTM gain alignment path that inverts an optional tone curve, forward-projects into RAW space, and applies a percentile gain to match anchor exposure.

 ### Next Steps
-- Implement Baseline B (gain-field only) for risk mitigation.
 - Keep Python/CI analysis utilities (histograms/side-by-sides) in sync with RAW ingest paths and the gain-field path.

 ### Resolved Decisions